getsentry/sentry-docs/src/collections/_documentation/learn/environments.md

 example_environment: "staging"
 ---

-_Note: The environments feature is only available for early adopters.
-You can enable early adopter features by navigating to your organization settings._

 As of Sentry 9, you can easily filter issues, releases, and user feedback by environment.
 On the top right of your screen, you’ll see a dropdown of different environments.
 Toggling between environments will allow you to see issue data, release data, and user feedback data filtered by environment.

 [{% asset environment_filter.png %}]({% asset environment_filter.png @path %})